Academic Director and Senior Lecturer in American Studies

-Aaron Nyerges is a Lecturer in American Studies at the US Studies Centre.
+Aaron Nyerges is the Academic Director and a Senior Lecturer in American Studies at the US Studies Centre.
 He holds a PhD in English from the University of Sydney and a BA in Creative Writing from the State University of New York.
 His work focuses on the relationship between literature, media and geography.
 His research appears in Textual Practice, Sound Studies, The Australasian Journal of American Studies, and The Journal of Popular Culture, as well as in numerous edited collections.

 His first book examines the role of media technology and modernist aesthetics in producing a sense of US national geography.
 It describes the affective and technological means by which Caribbean and Pacific territories (sometimes called the 'insular possessions' of the United States) were foreclosed from national belonging.

 Aaron researches and writes more broadly on US popular culture; critical theory; film studies, media and technology; literature, sexuality, race and gender; as well as US cultural interactions with Mexico, the Caribbean and the Pacific.